Matheusutino/CaptchaRecognition/README.md

 The first is a example of soft dataset where the label is ck9g3 and the second image is for hard dataset with label vtl5g.
 We can see that the second case is indeed more complex, to the point where even humans find it difficult to identify the first character.

 The real challenge lies in correctly recognizing all the characters of the captcha, as a single incorrect character invalidates the captcha.

+You can acess the data in this link: https://drive.google.com/drive/u/2/folders/1XqYmgiIJuG8PiOyZF0lqIa18AWHTuBuj

 ## Method used